The School for Champions is an educational website that shows you how to achieve your dreams.

 Summary

-Magnets will strongly attract ferromagnetic materials, weakly attract paramagnetic materials, a nd weakly repel diamagnetic materials.
+Magnets will strongly attract ferromagnetic materials, weakly attract paramagnetic materials, and weakly repel diamagnetic materials.
 Ferromagnetic materials have the most magnetic uses.
-Diamagnetic materials are used in magnetic levitation and MRI.
+The main practical use for diamagnetic materials is in magnetic levitation.

 Always do your best